 At the UBC Faculty of Education, we know that global citizenship requires a rich dialogue that prioritizes social justice, equity and social action.
 We also know that progress towards social justice is not linear and that educators can and must be catalysts for greater understanding and empathy in an ever-changing world.

-Join us as we celebrate and learn from incredible educators who share this passion and vision for the transformative power of teaching for a diverse, inclusive and equitable society.
+This event was an opportunity for attendees to learn from incredible educators who share this passion and vision for the transformative power of teaching for a diverse, inclusive and equitable society.

 Wednesday, May 3, 2017